 TRAINING + RESOURCES

-- The European Energy Centre (ECC) provide a range of courses, including Solar PV, Hydrogen Energy, Electric Vehicles, Consultancy, Wind Power, Electronics and Heat Humps.
+- The European Energy Centre (ECC) provide a range of courses, including Solar PV, Electric Vehicles, Wind Power, Electronics and Heat Humps.

 - The Open University has several renewables courses which count towards OU qualifications.

-- Find Courses lists almost every available training course in renewables, from providers like the Energy Institute, BPP Professional Education, the Institute of Engineering and Technology (IET) and Activate Learning.
+- Find Courses lists almost every available training course in renewables.
+Providers include The Energy Institute, BPP Professional Education, the Institute of Engineering and Technology (IET) and Activate Learning.

-- Trades Courses offers the opportunity to gain nationally recognised qualifications such as City & Guilds, NVQ and ACS to help you to become qualified as a plumber, electrician, gas engineer, welder or renewable energy engineer.
+- Trades Courses offers the opportunity to gain nationally recognised qualifications.
+These include City & Guilds, NVQ and ACS to train as a plumber, electrician, gas engineer, welder or renewable energy engineer.

-- Reed also lists a number of short, self-paced online courses in renewable energy; ideal for those who are new to renewables and want to get an introduction to the industry.
+- Reed also lists short, self-paced online courses in renewable energy.
+These are ideal for those new to renewables who want to get an introduction to the industry.